-National Urban League finds State of Black America is grim - The Boston Globe
+National Urban League finds state of Black America is grim - The Boston Globe

 "These numbers change so little and so slowly.
 What it tells me is that this institutional disparity based on race seems to be built into American society,” National Urban League President Marc Morial said in an interview.

-The index shows not only that median household income for Black people, at $43,862, is 37% less than that of white people, at $69,823.
+The index shows not only that the median household income for Black people, at $43,862, is 37 percent less than that of white people, at $69,823.
 Black people also are less likely to benefit from home ownership, the engine of generational wealth in America.
-Census data shows Black couples are more than twice as likely as whites to be denied a mortgage or a home improvement loan, which leads to just 59% of the median home equity white households have, and just 13% of their wealth.
+Census data shows Black couples are more than twice as likely as their white counterparts to be denied a mortgage or a home improvement loan, which leads to just 59 percent of the median home equity white households have, and just 13 percent of their wealth.

 “In that area of wealth, we’ve seen almost no change, none, since the civil rights days,” Morial said.
 “The wealth disparity has gotten wider.”

 Among dozens of health measures, one stands out: Life expectancy has declined slightly for African Americans, so a Black child born today can expect to live to 74.7, four years less than a white baby.
-And lifelong inequities loom: Black women are 59% more likely to die as a result of bearing a child, and 31% more likely to die of breast cancer.
-Black men are 52% more likely to die of prostate cancer.
+And lifelong inequities loom: Black women are 59 percent more likely to die as a result of bearing a child, and 31 percent more likely to die of breast cancer.
+Black men are 52 percent more likely to die of prostate cancer.

 Advertisement

-Overdoses afflict the races about equally, while white people are 55% more likely to drink themselves to death through cirrhosis or chronic liver disease.
-Among people 15-24, white people are more than twice as likely to commit suicide, while Black men are nine times more likely to die by homicide.
+Overdoses afflict the races about equally, while white people are 55 percent more likely to drink themselves to death through cirrhosis or chronic liver disease.
+Among people 15-24, white people are more than twice as likely to kill themselves, while Black men are nine times more likely to die by homicide.

-The index uses U.S. Justice Department statistics to chart social justice differences, noting that Black people have been more than twice as likely as white people to experience threats or uses of force during police encounters, and three times more likely to be jailed if arrested.
-In 2020, they were 93% more likely to be victims of hate crime.
+The index uses US Justice Department statistics to chart social justice differences, noting that Black people have been more than twice as likely as white people to experience threats or uses of force during police encounters, and three times more likely to be jailed if arrested.
+In 2020, they were 93 percent more likely to be victims of hate crimes.

-Measuring civic engagement, the index cites 2020 Census data showing that white people are about 5% more likely to be registered and to actually vote than Black people.
+Measuring civic engagement, the index cites 2020 census data showing that white people are about 5 percent more likely to be registered and to actually vote than Black people.

 Morial chose to release the report in Atlanta, where a concentration of historically Black colleges have long represented high achievement among African Americans, in part because its survey shows a declining faith among young people that voting can make a difference.
 The Urban League is responding by launching a “Reclaim Your Vote” campaign.